 This third element requires brands to consider a segment’s potential; is this audience large enough to be profitable, both now and in the future?
 The last thing you want to do is waste your marketing budget on a segment with little worth.
 Longevity is also an important aspect to factor in: there’s no use in exhausting your brand’s time, money and effort on an audience segment which is likely to disappear within a short space of time.

 Homogeneity.
-It’s important for your brand to aim for a homogeneous segment, i.e. the chosen audience has similar preferences and characteristics, to avoid overlapping into different or irrelevant segments.
+Your brand needs to aim for a homogeneous segment, i.e. the chosen audience has similar preferences and characteristics, to avoid overlapping into different or irrelevant segments.
 It would be pointless to market to a small set of individuals if your product appeals to a wide range of audiences, and vice-versa.
 Accurate differentiation of segments means that your marketing team can avoid any unproductive disturbances and can segment with clarity and structure.

-So, what does all of this matter if your market segmentation doesn’t actually have a practical value?
-Basically, it doesn’t.
+So, what does all of this matter if your market segmentation efforts don’t actually have a practical value?
+Basically, it doesn’t matter at all.
 Actionability is the crux of this entire 5-point criteria, and of your overall strategy.
 Without actionable insights, your brand is unable to reach and affect your desired audience thus wasting your precious time, resources and energy.

 In today’s global economy, understanding and focusing on the fundamentals of market segmentation should be at the core of any brands strategy when looking to bring added value to a market.
 And the key to flawless market segmentation?
 The effective allocation of resources and the knowledge that your target segment will bring value, notoriety and brand equity right back your way.